 How about that casting?

 The movie was written and directed by Chris Eigeman, who I hope is much better than this movie shows.
-It stars Travis Tope (Boardwalk Empire), and honestly, he’s in his mid 20’s and too old to be playing a High School student.
+It stars Travis Tope (Boardwalk Empire), and honestly, he’s in his mid-20s and too old to be playing a High School student.
 I felt trapped in the casting of Beverly Hills, 90210.

 On the other hand, Jacinda Barrett (from the brilliant Netflix series Bloodline) is pretty awesome as his mother.
 Across from Travis Tope, she looks too young to be his mom.
-Mostly, it just that she looks much younger than she is.
+Mostly, it’s just that she looks much younger than she is.
 How’s that for a Hollywood twist?!

-There’s a 19 year age difference between the two, so she could be his mom.
+There’s a 19-year age difference between the two, so she could be his mom.

 Also, you’ll get Gary Cole (Midnight Caller) in a key supporting role and Haley Ramm (Light as a Feather) acting across Travis Tope.
-They’re the two “teenagers” that spend seven minutes in a closet and walk out into an alternative universe reality.
+They’re the two “teenagers” who spend seven minutes in a closet and walk out into an alternative universe reality.